 Note: The core hours of operation represent the hours in which most tenancies in a shopping centre are open for trading.
-All retail stores are assumed to operate during these hours only, except where it can be proven that the store's weekly trading hours are higher than the shopping centre core hours.
+In co-assess ratings, all retail stores are assumed to operate during these hours only, except where it can be proven that the store's weekly trading hours are higher than the shopping centre's core hours of operation.